alvyynm/ticketbookingsystem/README.md

 - The user should then be able to get an email notification for the successful reservation.

+## System Design

+For the full system design features, and the entire process of building the API, refer to the `system-design-doc.md` file.
 ## Usage

 1. Download the code and cd into the directory: